Designer's Work Lives In Our Wallets

-The reverse side of the current series of banknotes features a theme combining Chinese heritage with new technology, which Steiner said showed Hong Kong as a city where East meets West.
+The reverse side of the current series of banknotes features a theme combining Chinese heritage with new technology, which Steiner said showed Hong Kong, China as a city where East meets West.

-In 2009, Steiner also designed a special HK$150 banknote issued to celebrate Standard Chartered Bank's 150th anniversary in Hong Kong.
+In 2009, Steiner also designed a special HK$150 banknote issued to celebrate Standard Chartered Bank's 150th anniversary in Hong Kong, China.
 That note did not feature an animal, but instead a mix of people representing the city.

 This article was originally written by Enoch Yiu and published February 17, 2015 on the South China Morning Post website.

 This article appeared in the South China Morning Post print edition as Designer's work lives in our wallets.